Papua New Guinea COVID-19 response

 We are also continuing support for PNG’s economic reform to improve the efficiency and resiliency of the PNG economy and improve the country’s growth prospects on the other side of COVID-19.

 Australian Medical Assistance Teams (AUSMAT)

-The initial AUSMAT was deployed in August, with a second team deployed in September.
-The teams established and embedded safe COVID-19 clinical practices in existing PNG health facilities, provided supplementary support for clinical care, and worked with PNG health officials and frontline workers to strengthen systems and practices in COVID-19 referral facilities to support PNG to manage the outbreak.
+The first AUSMAT deployed 4 August to 6 October 2020.
+Two eight-member teams established and embedded safe COVID-19 clinical practices in existing PNG health facilities, provided supplementary support for clinical care, and worked with PNG health officials and frontline workers to strengthen systems and practices in COVID-19 referral facilities to support PNG to manage the outbreak.

-AUSMAT remained in PNG until October, and worked closely with the Government of PNG, the World Health Organization and Australia’s bilateral health program to ensure a smooth transition and sustainable response to the COVID-19 outbreak in the following months.
+Each AUSMAT deployment worked closely with the Government of PNG, the World Health Organization and Australia’s bilateral health program to ensure a smooth transition and sustainable response to the COVID-19 outbreak.

-Australian medical specialists adhered to PNG quarantine requirements on arrival in Port Moresby, and will adhere to Australian quarantine regulations upon their return home.
+Australian medical specialists adhered to PNG quarantine requirements on arrival in Port Moresby, and to Australian quarantine regulations upon their return home.

 - Supporting Papua New Guinea’s COVID-19 response (17 March 2021), joint media release from the Prime Minister, Minister for Foreign Affairs, Minister for Health, Minister for Home Affairs and Minister for International Development and the Pacific

 - Australia boosts assistance for Papua New Guinea’s COVID-19 response (9 April 2021), joint media release from Minister for Foreign Affairs and Minister for International Development and the Pacific

 - COVID-19 in Papua New Guinea (28 July 2020), joint media release from Acting Minister for Foreign Affairs, Minister for Health, Minister for International Development and the Pacific